SUSE/skuba/docs/man/skuba-node-join.1.md

   IP or host name of the node to connect to using SSH

 **--user, -u**
-  User identity used to connect to target
+  User identity used to connect to target (required)

 **--port, -p**
   Port to connect to using SSH